SEO Search Intent: How To Match Your Content To User Goals

 In this environment, the question isn’t “Did you use the keyword?”
 It’s “Did you answer the question?”

-How Google Deciphers Search Intent
+How Google Infers SEO Search Intent from Signals and Behavior

 Intent detection is baked into every part of the search experience.
 When a user types a query, Google interprets it through a complex mix of linguistic signals, historical patterns, and behavioral data.
 It uses contextual clues not just from the query itself, but from what users typically click on afterward to decide which content deserves to rank.